ABRG-Models/Tessellations/README.md

 git clone --recurse-submodules git@github.com:ABRG-Models/Tessellations.git
 ```

-This repository contains the code needed to evolve the Keller-Segal equations on a hexagonal
+This repository contains the code needed to evolve the Keller-Segel equations on a hexagonal
 grid.
 A Voronoi tessellation is created using a number of randomly selected seedpoints which
 are created by running the **setCentres.cpp** program to produce **centres.inp**.
 The main program
 then computes solutions on this Voronoi tessellation using Runge-Kutta integration of the